MadebyhumansAI/fastapi-membership-system/README.md

 to downgrade the recent migration simply alembic downgrade first three or four initials of your recent version created in my case command was alembic downgrade 2a43
 ```
+### Possible extensions

+* Oauth with multiple providers like login with Google, Facebook Github etc.